-Dry January may have come and gone, but these non-alcoholic cocktails are great year-round options for anyone who wants a sophisticated sip sans booze.
+Dry January doesn’t have to be daunting; neither does cutting back or giving up alcohol for good.
+These non-alcoholic cocktails are great year-round options for anyone who wants a sophisticated sip sans booze.

 January and the new year generally have a way of activating a part of your brain that seeks a reset, whether it be from grub, libations, or any other vices (I once even quit my Dunkin’ Donuts addiction in January).
 Blame it on excess around the holiday season, or general resolution-ness, it’s a time of the year many look to prove out that saying: Everything in moderation, even moderation.
 Whether you decide you’re ready to reset with a dry January—which consists of not intaking any spirits for the whole month—or are looking to cut calories as part of a New Year’s diet, or you just don’t drink to begin with, these zero-proof cocktails are here to get you through it.